15 Indian brands that will add some desi tadka to your wardrobe

 The label’s mul cotton saris stood out, so while we await the return of the one worn by Borah to their catalogue, we took a gander through their current offerings and found a favourite.

-A combination of white, red and floral prints, this sari (₹2,899) comes with a belt which you can wear as is shown or drop it altogether.
-What we love about Rust Orange is the mix of different prints and fabric pieces into one effortless sari.
+A unique combination of beige, black and yellow, this sari (₹4,699) is everything we love about Rust Orange – the mix of different prints and fabric pieces into one effortless sari.

 Photo credit: (L) Natasha Luthra and (R) Sil-Sila